 Time-Integrated data is submitted as part of the annual data report in Volume 2.
-The WBEA 2023 Ambient Data Annual Report can be found at https://wbea.org/resources-section/annual-data-report/ i.
+The WBEA 2024 Ambient Data Annual Report was submitted March 31st 2025, and can be found at https://wbea.org/resources-section/annual-data-report/ i.
 Maintain the WBEA's Reference Centre, including monthly calibrations on reference analyzers, perform CGAs, and maintain primary reference materials.